 Iris Energy to Provide Investor Update on May 10, 2023

-/EIN News/ -- SYDNEY, Australia, May 03, 2023 (GLOBE NEWSWIRE) -- Iris Energy Limited (NASDAQ: IREN) (“Iris Energy” or “the Company”), a leading owner and operator of institutional-grade, highly efficient Bitcoin mining data centers powered by 100% renewable energy, today announced that it will provide an update on its strategic priorities on May 10, 2023 Eastern Time, after the market close.
+SYDNEY, Australia, May 03, 2023 (GLOBE NEWSWIRE) -- Iris Energy Limited IREN ("Iris Energy" or "the Company"), a leading owner and operator of institutional-grade, highly efficient Bitcoin mining data centers powered by 100% renewable energy, today announced that it will provide an update on its strategic priorities on May 10, 2023 Eastern Time, after the market close.

 Iris Energy will host a webcast and conference call beginning at 5:00 p.m.
 Eastern Time on May 10, 2023.
 The webcast will be recorded, and the replay will be accessible shortly after the event at https://investors.irisenergy.co/events-and-presentations.